NASA-AMMOS/aerie-ui/docs/DEVELOPER.md

 ## Before You Commit

 Run `npm run pre-commit` to execute formatting, linting, and static analysis.
+Run `npm test` after setting up your testing environment (see the [testing documentation](./TESTING.md)).